5/6/2025

 Chief Financial Officer

-Thank you Rod and good afternoon everyone.
-The first quarter of 2025 was well aligned to our expectations with 104,000 gold equivalent ounces produced at -in-sustaining costs of $1,972 per ounce or $1,749 per ounce excluding costs incurred at Cherpler during the quarter.
+Thank you, Rod, and good afternoon, everyone.
+The first quarter of 2025 is well aligned to our expectations. with 104,000 gold equivalent ounces produced at all in sustaining costs of $1,972 per ounce or $1,749 per ounce, excluding costs incurred at Chirpler during the quarter.
 These results drove operating cash flow of $85 million and free cash flow of $39 million during the quarter.
-Following the $100 million cash payment made upon the close of the CCMV acquisition, we ended the quarter with $320 million in cash on hand.
+Following the $100 million cash payment made upon the close of the CC&V acquisition, we ended the quarter with $320 million in cash on hand.
 We also spent approximately $12 million advancing Hod Madden in the first quarter as we progressed engineering and initial site development activities.
-Brownfield exploration and development work continued at Marigold, CB and Puna and Bill will provide more details on these initiatives in a few minutes.
+Brownfield exploration and development work continued at Marigold, Seabee, and Puna, and Bill will provide more details on these initiatives in a few minutes.
 Now moving on to our financial results on slide five.
-We recorded a trivial net income of $0.28 per diluted share in the first quarter and adjusted net income of $0.29 per diluted share.
-Both figures include approximately $36 million in care and maintenance costs at Cherpler during the quarter as these costs are not adjusted for under SEC rules.
+We recorded a tributable net income of 28 cents per diluted share in the first quarter and adjusted net income of 29 cents per diluted share.
+Both figures include approximately $36 million in care and maintenance costs at Chirpler during the quarter, as these costs are not adjusted for under SEC rules.
 As previously noted, first quarter free cash flow of $39 million was a strong result to start 2025.
 This strong free cash flow generation maintains our total liquidity position of over $800 million.
-With continued free cash flow generation forecasted through 2025, we remain in a very strong position financially and are well positioned to manage all capital requirements across the business.
+With continued free cash flow generation forecasted through 2025, We remain in a very strong position financially and are well positioned to manage all capital requirements across the business.
 We have plenty of work in front of us, but we are proud of the strong start to the year and look forward to building on this momentum in the coming months.
-Now if you turn to slide seven, I'll hand over to Bill.
-Thanks Michael.
-It was a
+Now, if you turn to slide seven, I'll hand over to Bill.

 speaker